writechoiceorg/rocketlawyer/pages/concepts-page.md

 - **interviewId:** A unique identifier for a specific interview session, representing a legal document customization process based on the user’s responses.

 - **partyEmailAddress:** The end user's email address for document notifications.

+- **binderId**: A unique identifier for a binder, used to display and manage documents.
+It can be obtained by following the [RocketDocument Embedded UX Quick Start guide](https://developer.rocketlawyer.com/rocketdocument-embedded-ux).